hitoshi-watase/sercrod/docs/reference/directives/print.md

 #### Summary

 `*print` evaluates an expression and writes the result into the element as plain text by setting `textContent`.
-The value is passed through Nablla’s `text` filter and then rendered as a string, with `null`, `undefined`, and `false` treated as empty.
+The value is passed through Sercrod’s `text` filter and then rendered as a string, with `null`, `undefined`, and `false` treated as empty.
 The alias `n-print` behaves the same and shares the same implementation.

 Related low level variants: